 Our long-term research goal is to study the molecular mechanisms of how enteropathogenic E. coli (EPEC) causes disease.
-We currently have three projects underway.
-The first area of study concerns the regulation of EPEC virulence factors by a novel protein called Ler.
-Funding for this has included a three-year, NIH AREA grant (2R15AI47802-03).
+We have two main projects focusing on EPEC virulence gene regulation.
+The first area of study concerns the regulation of EPEC virulence factors, and mechanisms of control by a novel protein called Ler.
+Funding for this set of projects has included a three-year, NIH AREA grant (2R15AI47802-03).

 A second project involves delineating the regulatory network controlling the initial stages of EPEC infection.
-We have determined that the plasmid-encoded regulator, PerC, in addition to ler, controls a number of genes involved in manipulation of the host innate immune system.
-Thus we are interested in how PerC confers a predicted selective advantage to the bacterium at the site of infection- the small intestine, and the molecular mechanism by which this small regulatory protein controls gene expression.
-This project is funded by the M.J.
-Murdock Charitable Trust and an NIH Exploratory/Developmental Research Award (1R21AI115193-01, 2015-2017).
+The plasmid-encoded regulator, PerC, in addition to ler, controls a number of genes involved in niche adaptation.
+Thus, we are interested in how PerC confers a predicted selective advantage to the bacterium at the site of infection- the small intestine, and the molecular mechanism by which this small regulatory protein controls gene expression.
+Funding for this project has included an award from the M.J.
+Murdock Charitable Trust and an NIH Exploratory/Developmental Research Award (1R21AI115193-01).

 Lab Folks 2017/18